 Trainings and Workshops – We acknowledge that creating a socially just, welcoming, and affirming campus environment requires proactive and ongoing learning.
 With partners from various areas of campus, our trainings and workshops strive to deepen one’s abilities to engage with, honor, and include others because of—not despite—their differences.
 We are in the process of expanding the number and types of trainings and workshops we offer.
 Current examples include, but are not limited to:

-- Welcoming Project Ally Training
+- Welcoming Project Advocate Training

 - Difficult Dialogues: Asking Tough Questions